igor-kupczynski/kupczynski.info/content/posts/2019-12-15-fips-golang/index.md

 ### Build process

-Google maintains [docker images with patched go toolchain](https://github.com/golang/go/blob/dev.boringcrypto.go1.12/misc/boring/README.md), similar to `golang:x.y.z`.
+Google maintains [docker images with patched go toolchain](https://github.com/golang/go/blob/dev.boringcrypto.go1.17/misc/boring/README.md), similar to `golang:x.y.z`.

-> A Dockerfile that starts with FROM golang:1.8.3 can switch to FROM
+> A Dockerfile that starts with `FROM golang:1.17.2` can switch
-> goboring/golang:1.8.3b2 (see goboring/golang on Docker Hub) and should
+> to `FROM us-docker.pkg.dev/google.com/api-project-999119582588/go-boringcrypto/golang:1.17.2b7`
-> need no other modifications.
+> and should need no other modifications.
 > (...)
+>
 >
 > Caveat
 >